• Skip to primary navigation

 Runs a knuckle down a forearm

-Places a hand on the small of her back
+Places a hand on the small of the back

 Steers/guides with light touches, arm pulls, playful nudging

-Touches an item she’s holding (tugging, tapping his pencil against her notebook, etc)
+Touches an item their partner is holding (tugging, tapping his pencil against their notebook, etc)

-Notices and verbalizes approval in what she wears or how her hair is styled
+Notices and verbalizes approval in what the other wears or how their hair is styled

 Offers flattery, compliments

-Suggests to do something benign together (get a drink, walk the same direction, find a place to sit, study together some time, get some fresh air, etc)
+Suggests an activity, something everyday (get a drink, walk the same direction, find a place to sit, go for coffee, get some fresh air, etc.)

 Shows sincerity